lukexor/tetanes/README.md

 ## License

-`TetaNES` is licensed under the GPLv3 license.
-See the `LICENSE.md` file in the root for a copy.
+`TetaNES` is licensed under a MIT or Apache-2.0 license.
+See the `LICENSE-MIT` or `LICENSE-APACHE` file in the root for a copy.

 ## Contribution